 Click-through rate (CTR) is considered a strong ranking factor by many SEO experts and, I kind of echo the same thing.
 The TLD extensions which we are discussing might help a bit with CTR.
 There is no data on it but I assume it might just have that slight edge.

 I may be wrong here because according to Moz’s Rand Fishkin CTR is higher for TLDs which are known to masses because it generates a credible image in front of a searcher.
 Which makes the case even weaker for such local TLDs

 One more advantage which is the case with Exact Match Domains (EMD) or Partially Matched Domain (PMD) names might actually work with TLD extensions.

-EMD or PMD are nothing but domain names which have services/goods related keywords which you want to target.
+EMD or PMD are nothing but domain names that have services/goods related keywords that you want to target.
 For example www.BurwoodEastWoodFiredPizza.com.au – This is EMD for a pizza shop in Burwood East.